HOW TO SLEEP IN AIRPORTS

 - Gates in use or gates that will be in use.

 All this is important when looking for a place to lay your head.
-You don’t want to be surrounded by other travellers at a busy gate without a toilet in sight.
-At least if you are resting up near to a bathroom you’ll not need to worry about finding somewhere before your flight.
+You don’t want to be surrounded by other travelers at a busy gate without a toilet in sight.
+At least if you are resting near a bathroom, you’ll not need to worry about finding somewhere before your flight.
 And you’ll be able to wake up to a fully charged phone with live flight information right above your head.

-Don’t get me wrong there are many places I have been and could barely find a free seat, let along a place to lay my head (Sharjah!!).
-But really take your time and don’t be embarrassed about setting up shop in front of a few folk.
+Don’t get me wrong; there are many places I have been and could barely find a free seat, let alone a place to lay my head (Sharjah!!).
+But really, take your time and don’t be embarrassed about setting up shop in front of a few folk.

-RELATED READ: ACCUSED OF BEING PART OF THE IRA IN MEXICO
+RELATED READ: ACCUSED OF BEING PART OF THE IRA OF MEXICO

 SECURITY

-You shouldn’t really have any problems airside but that’s not to say leave your bags and go wandering.
+You shouldn’t really have any problems airside, but that’s not to say leave your bags and go wandering.
 I would make sure your bags are tight against you.
-I use a cable padlock to keep them altogether and make sure each pocket is locked.
-Also I put all my valuables in my small backpack and give it the small spoon treatment to be sure.
-Landside however might offer a little more risk but generally airports are a safe place.
+I use a cable padlock to keep them together and make sure each pocket is locked.
+Also, I put all my valuables in my small backpack and gave it the small-spoon treatment to be sure.
+Landside, however, might carry a little more risk, but generally, airports are safe places.

 With the right gear, I could sleep anywhere